There are five basic steps to start guiding.

 you'll need to identify the source of the problem and fix it.

-moving the telescope around in an attempt to relocate the guide star.
+moving the telescope trying to relocate the guide star.

-It will simply continue to take exposures and look for the
+It will simply continue to take exposures and look for a

 star to reappear within the bounds of the current tracking rectangle.